Introductory Biochemistry

 100 points of your total grade.

-Final reports must be typed, spaced ≥1.5 lines, and signed by all
+Final reports must be typed, spaced ≥1.5 lines, and signed by

-group members.
+all group members.
 They must contain an objective, introduction, procedure

 (flow diagram?), safety notes, results (an essay w/ tables, plots), discussion/conclusion,

-and reference sections.
 The weekly proposals, with objective, equipment

 and reagents needed, procedure (flow diagram), safety notes and references,

-which proves you are prepared to do each experiment safely, must
+which proves you are prepared to do each experiment safely, must be

-be accepted by your instructor before you will be allowed to do the
+accepted by your instructor before you will be allowed to do the

-lab ( submit an email no later than the Wednesday before the lab).
-One
+lab ( submit an email no later than two days before the lab).
+One point /day will be subtracted for reports submitted after due dates.

 Oral reports are awarded ≤100 points,